Lukasz Palka

 Education

 Lukasz: I am 100% self-taught.
-I am always curious, so whenever I didn’t know something I would look it up online or in the manual.
+I am always curious, so whenever I don’t know something, I look it up online or in the manual.
 I also experimented and made many mistakes, but by scrutinizing past images, I could learn from those mistakes and improve my technique.
 Composition, framing, and storytelling are the most important aspects of photography that I learned over the years.
 Another factor was feedback from the online community.
-I participate in a few street photography groups which were invaluable in building an instinct for good work versus mediocre work.
+I participated in a few street photography groups, which were invaluable in building an instinct for good work versus mediocre work.

 AP: What genre are your photos?